Will Ramsey Get to Shadow Longtime Rival Hopkins?

 Will Ramsey Get to Shadow Hopkins?

-Known for his physical play and ability to lock down the opposition’s go-to receiver, Ramsey expressed relief that the Dolphins' defensive scheme under Weaver allows him to showcase his versatility once again.
+Known for his physical play and ability to lock down the opposition's go-to receiver, Ramsey expressed relief that the Dolphins' defensive scheme under Weaver allows him to showcase his versatility again.

-In 2024, Hopkins has been off to a slower start compared to last year’s meeting in Miami.
+In 2024, Hopkins has been off to a slower start than last year's meeting in Miami.
 He has only eight catches for 90 yards and one touchdown through the first three games.
 The Titans could be looking to get him more involved, knowing that a productive outing from Hopkins could swing momentum in their favor.

 Miami Hopes to Avoid Another Monday Night(mare)